tdenheld/portfolio/_posts/2019-01-04-dutch-railways.md

     - title: Homepage hero image
       description:
         - "Since I started as a designer at NS, I've been playing with the idea of putting the planner on top of the website.
 With our CRO-team we tested this hypothesis: if we turn over the planner and the hero, the conversion on the hero goes up without shrinking on planned trips."
         - The results were scintillating.
 There was no significant difference in planned trips.
-So that's still going well.
 But there were 35% more clicks on the hero and 100% more views of the target page per session!
       grid:
         - caption: Control
           img: /assets/img/uploads/ns-ab-1.jpg